 Mortgage Lending and the Gig Economy

-Mortgage lenders are facing a new crisis – how to deal with loan applications from people who work “by the gig”.
+Mortgage lenders are facing a new crisis.
+That is how to deal with loan applications from people who work “by the gig”.
 And, as more millennials apply for mortgage loans, the entire concept of mortgage lending and the gig economy will become an ever greater issue.

-In the past, when it comes to mortgage applications, there’s a certain drill that every loan officer follows: “How long have you been employed at your current job?” they ask.
+In the past, when it comes to mortgage applications, every loan officer asks the same question.
+“How long have you been employed at your current job?” they ask.
 “Two years?
 Great.
 Now let’s talk about those pesky debts…”

 The implications here are very simple.
 First, employment equals stability.
 Second, two years of stability is the minimum threshold lenders would like to see.

 These long-term standards are now in flux.
 When it comes to mortgage lending and the gig economy, it’s become increasingly clear that traditional views of employment aren’t all they’re cracked up to be – especially when it comes time to get a mortgage.
 For example, rather than two years of iron-clad documentation, Fannie Mae and Freddie Mac now say as little as 12 months of self-employment are enough, as long as the applicant’s previous employment is in the same field and his or her income remains steady.

 Going from two years to one year is an important advance.
 But, the big question is what happens as the concept of work continues to evolve?

 First, the old idea of a 40-hour workweek is dead and gone.
 The average workweek is now less than 35 hours, in part because the Fair Labor Standards Act says covered employees must receive time and a half after 40 hours.

 Second, an official place of employment – a formal office setting – may not be part of the job picture

 According to the Bureau of Labor Statistics, “In 2016, on days they worked, 22 percent of employed persons did some or all of their work at home.